ahadb/flat-file-cms/README.md

 ### Nesta

 A Ruby CMS for developers and designers.
-With simple code that's easy to follow, Nesta is easily extended using the Sinatra web framework.
+With simple code that&rsquo;s easy to follow, Nesta is easily extended using the Sinatra web framework.

 **Technology:** Ruby / Sinatra